getaclue/getaclue.github.io/projects.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.12.9/umd/popper.min.js" integrity="sha384-ApNbgh9B+Y1QKtv3Rn7W3mgPxhU9K/ScQsAP7hUibX39j7fakFPskvXusvfa0b4Q" crossorigin="anonymous"></script>
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/js/bootstrap.min.js" integrity="sha384-JZR6Spejh4U02d8jOt6vLEHfe/JQGiRRSQQxSfFWpi1MquVdAyjUar5+76PVCmYl" crossorigin="anonymous"></script>

-# Internet Offerings
+# Projects

-As I continue to work on projects, I will try to maintain an ongoing record of my work.
-I'm always happy to chat about my work.
+As I continue my path as a software craftsman, I will try to maintain an ongoing record of my work.
+I'm always happy to chat about my current or previous work.
 It is listed in no particular order at this moment.
 Thus, this page itself is a work in progress.

-So, here are some projects that I have been involved in.
+## Statistics Canada

+### 2016 - Present

+Work on a custom enterprise e-learning platform.
+This work includes new feature work, maintenance, and regression testing.
+In addition to platform maintenance, I create e-learning content using HTML5, CSS3, and JavaScript for clients.
+Ensure that the work is WCAG accessible and language compliant.

+Regular communications to keep client relations via emails, telephone, or in person.
+Moreover, I was given the opportunity to apply my software engineering chops in the research and development of platform modernization.
+This included requirements gathering, company outreach, and off-the-shelf enterprise software evaluation.

+<mark> Technologies used to build : </mark> JavaScript, HTML5, CSS5, VB.NET, ASP.NET

 ## [lastminutelaura.ca](https://lastminutelaura.ca)